aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 A Scan Beacon Hash is an unsigned integer, defined as the first 'length' bits of HmacSha256(PlainText, Key), where the most significant bit of each byte is first.

+## Indexing
+When a request is made to create a Index for a source field, instead the index must be created on the scan beacon field.

 ## Writing

 Whenever a record is written, if the source field is written then the scan beacon field must also be written, holding the Scan Beacon Hash of the unencrypted source field.

+It is a error to write a field with the same name as a scan becon field.

 ## Reading